^

 • Psychopathy.

-• Biochemical blood test (glucose, cholesterol, ALT, ACT, C-reactive protein, clotting time, fibrinogen).
+• Biochemical blood test (glucose, cholesterol, ALT, AST, C-reactive protein, blood clotting time, fibrinogen).

-If necessary, an immunogram, blood on hormones (testosterone free and bound, prolactin, progesterone, luteinizing, follicle-stimulating hormones, ACTH thyroxin TU, TSH, cortisol, estradiol).
+If necessary, an immunogram, blood for hormones (free and bound testosterone, prolactin, progesterone, luteinizing hormone, follicle-stimulating hormone, ACTH, thyroxine TU, TSH, cortisol, estradiol).

-The doctor is obliged to inform the patient of all the acute issues associated with the operation, indications, contraindications, complications and scars.
-Where there will be scars, what they should be, what should be done so that they do not become wider, more noticeable.
+The doctor is obliged to inform the patient about all acute moments related to the operation, indications, contraindications, complications and scars.
+Where the scars will be, what they should be, what needs to be done so that they do not become wider, more noticeable.

-The patient, in turn, at the primary reception signs special documents in 2 copies, in which he confirms his knowledge.
-Documents in two versions - "Informed consent" and "Agreement between the medical cosmetology center and the patient".
+The patient, in turn, signs special documents in 2 copies at the initial appointment, in which he confirms his awareness.
+The documents come in two versions - "Informed consent" and "Agreement between the medical cosmetology center and the patient."

-As a result, if there is any complication, the patient will not be able to make claims to the doctor that he was not informed of complications and scars and to demand material and moral compensation.
+As a result, if any complication occurs, the patient will not be able to make a claim against the doctor that he was not informed about the complications and scars and demand material and moral compensation.

-It is desirable to take at least 1-1.5 months for preoperative preparation.
-A rather large number of patients before aesthetic plastic surgery will be recommended to lose weight, and sharp weight loss can do more harm than good.
-This contingent should be left for preoperative preparation and weight loss - at least 3-5 months.
+It is advisable to allocate at least 1-1.5 months for preoperative preparation.
+Quite a large number of patients will be advised to lose excess weight before aesthetic plastic surgeries, and rapid weight loss can do more harm than good.
+It is advisable to leave at least 3-5 months for preoperative preparation and weight loss for such a contingent.

-At this stage, the treating physician of the patient preparing for an aesthetic operation should be a cosmetologist.
-He can and should be able to prescribe a rational diet, recommend certain nutritional supplements (in relation to the patient's health condition), the course of microelements, vitamins, systemic enzyme therapy, cleansing measures for the intestine, liver, a certain set of physical exercises.
+At this stage, the attending physician of the patient preparing for aesthetic surgery should be a cosmetologist.
+He can and should be able to prescribe a rational diet, recommend certain food supplements (in relation to the health condition of the patient), a course of microelements, vitamins, systemic enzyme therapy, cleansing measures for the intestines, liver, a certain set of physical exercises.

 Oral treatment.